Why Worry About the Unvaccinated?

 In each of these instances, it is completely possible that some vaccinated children may become infected.
 However, it has been the unvaccinated children who have been shown to introduce the disease into these communiies.
 These modern day examples are just a few of the many instances that occur all over the country at any given time.
 These examples also serve to answer why a vaccinated person might be concerned about contracting a disease from the relatively small unvaccinated segment of the population.

-Perhaps this video, by Shane Killion, brought to our attention by Gary Attarian on our Vaccinate Your Baby Facebook page, can further help to illustrate this phenomenon by providing a simulation of what is referred to as herd immunity.
+Perhaps this video, by Shane Killion, brought to our attention by Gary Attarian on our Vaccinate Your Family Facebook page, can further help to illustrate this phenomenon by providing a simulation of what is referred to as herd immunity.
 It can be effective in helping people understand how vaccine refusal can impact an entire community, even if that community is mostly vaccinated.
 The dots on the screen represent either vaccinated or unvaccinated people.
 The video then uses percentages to demonstrate the impact of a disease and the public consequences of a vaccine refuser.

 Hopefully, as parents gain a better understanding of vaccinations, they will also come to understand why the vaccinated population might be concerned about vaccine refusal.